Automorphism groups of solvable groups of finite abelian ranks: Introduction

 \subsection{Open questions}

+In our main results, we always assume that $\Fitt(\Gamma)$ is $S$-arithmetic in a unipotent linear algebraic group.
+It seems likely that this is in fact a necessary condition, also motivated by Theorem \ref{thm_nonarith}. \begin{ques} Do there exist examples of finitely generated virtually FAR-groups with $A_{\Gamma | \Fitt(\Gamma)} $ $S$-arithmetic but $\Fitt(\Gamma)$ not unipotently $S$-arithmetic? \end{ques}

-Given a finitely generated virtually solvable group $\Gamma$ of finite abelian ranks with spectrum $S$ such that $\Fitt(\Gamma)$ is $S$-arithmetic, it remains open when $\Out(\Gamma)$ is $S$-arithmetic. \begin{ques} Under what conditions on $\Gamma$ is the group $\Out(\Gamma)$ an $S$-arithmetic group? \end{ques} By Theorem \ref{calculation_baumslag_solitar} we know that $\Out(\Gamma)$ is not $S$-arithmetic even for Baumslag-Solitar groups.
+Given a finitely generated virtually solvable group $\Gamma$ of finite abelian ranks with spectrum $S$ such that $\Fitt(\Gamma)$ is unipotently $S$-arithmetic, it remains open when $\Out(\Gamma)$ is $S$-arithmetic. \begin{ques} Under what conditions on $\Gamma$ is the group $\Out(\Gamma)$ an $S$-arithmetic group? \end{ques} By Theorem \ref{calculation_baumslag_solitar} we know that $\Out(\Gamma)$ is not $S$-arithmetic even for Baumslag-Solitar groups, where $\Fitt(\Gamma)$ is automatically $S$-arithmetic..
 Therefore, we expect that $\Out(\Gamma)$ is generally not $S$-arithmetic for finitely generated solvable groups of finite abelian ranks that are not virtually polycyclic.

 A natural example of a $\mathbb{R}$-linear group that is not $\mathbb{Q}$-linear is given by $\mathbb{Z} \wr \mathbb{Z}$.
 This group is isomorphic to the matrix group given by